JimmyIsmael/SpringBootTools/Spring Azure Service Bus/azureSamples/README.md

 # Azure Service Bus with SpringBoot
-This project will show you how to use Azure Service Bus with Springboot.
+This project will show you how to use Azure Service Bus with SpringBoot.

 You will be sending a JSON message to the queue and picking it up and parsing it to the console.